-- greater security
+- o greater security

-- more companionship

 - no more house maintenance

-- access to support and healthcare in case you need it later on.
+- you need it later on.

-Most people choose a retirement village close to their original home.
-If you're thinking of moving further away to be closer to family, get them involved in finding out what local amenities are available within the wider community, as well as those available within the village.

-If after your visit to a retirement village you think you could live there, ask the operator or manager for a copy of the disclosure statement relating to the village and specifically the unit you are interested in.
+Most people choose a retirement village

+- family, get them involved in finding out what local amenities are available within the - think you could live there, ask the operator statement relating to the village and

-Choosing the lifestyle you want (continued)
+Choosing the lifestyle you want

-Pinpoint some things you really want in the village such as: I want some garden I can work in - even if it's only tiny!
-I need my privacy but I like social activities I can join - when it suits me.
-My grandchildren have to be able to come and stay.
-Near the bus stop, so I can get to the shops.
-I want to maintain involvement in my community activities, such as my place of worship, my book group.
-The piano has to fit.
-The dog has to come too!
-An ensuite bathroom - and room for the computer.
-Read the disclosure statement carefully.
-Note down any questions and, when you next visit the village, ask the manager or salesperson for answers.
+Pinpoint some things you really want in the village such as: Some I want some garden I can work in - even if it's only tiny! ☐ Ma I need my privacy but I like social activities I can join - when it suits me. bu en My grandchildren have to be able to come and stay.
+Lc to Near the bus stop, so I can get to the shops. sig I want to maintain involvement in my community activities, such as my place of worship, my book group.
+As pr The piano has to fit. □ W of The dog has to come too! ☐ As An ensuite bathroom - and room for the computer. ab fo Read the disclosure statement carefully.
+Note down any questions and, when you You n next visit the village, ask the manager or salesperson for answers.
 The disclosure statement is like a prospectus and contains important information about ownership, village facilities and more.
-Discuss your plans with friends and family, but remember it is your decision whether to move into a retirement village or not.
+Re Do pr Discuss your plans with friends and family, but remember it is your decision whether to move into a retirement village or not.
 Take your time - especially if you're recently bereaved.
-If you want access to a bed in a village's care facility should your circumstances change later on, ask the manager to explain different levels of care available and additional costs if you need to transfer into full-time residential care.
+Mo we If you want access to a bed in a village's care facility should your circumstances change later on, ask the manager to explain different levels of care available and Ta of re additional costs if you need to transfer into full-time residential care. 🗌 Ta other things to consider when visiting villages: